About this team

 2. How does renal fibroblast contribute to the host response during a urinary tract infection?

 3. How does Indoleamine 2,3-dioxygenase (IDO) and inflammasomes contribute to bacterial infections?

 4. What impact does proinflammatory cytokines and hormones have on the virulence of uropathogenic E. coli and Porphyromonas gingivalis?

 5. How does Porphyromonas gingivalis and Aggregatibacter actinomycetemcomitans contribute to oral-and systemic disease?

 6. How does the microbiota-generated metabolite TMAO contribute to the development of kidney disease?

-The Knowledge Foundation och Region Örebro län forskningskommittén
+The Knowledge Foundation, Region Örebro län forskningskommittén, Nyckelfonden, Thureus Foundation

 Boxi Zhang, Karolinska Institute

 Tataa Biocenter AB

 Adlego Biomedical AB